Orsted and PS Renewables Unveil Plans for 740MW Solar Project in Central England

 and PS Renewables have unveiled updated proposals for a significant project in central England, signaling a pivotal step towards enhancing in the region.

 The collaborative venture, known as One Earth Solar Farm, encompasses a 740MW solar installation alongside associated battery storage and infrastructure, predominantly situated in Nottinghamshire.
-The project is poised to integrate seamlessly into the via the High Marnham substation.
+The project is poised to integrate seamlessly into the National Grid via the High Marnham substation.

 While still in its nascent stage of development, the project has already undergone a preliminary round of consultation in Autumn 2023, with stakeholders providing valuable feedback on the initial proposals.
 Building upon this input, alongside ongoing environmental and technical assessments, the developers have refined their plans, which are now subject to a second round of statutory consultation from May 29 to July 9, 2024.